bernhardAxonIvy/doc/source/concepts/3rd-party-integration/restapi.rst

 Workflow API
 ------------

-|axon-ivy| provides a basic :ref:`Workflow API REST Service
+Axon Ivy provides a basic :ref:`Workflow API REST Service
 <mobile-workflow-api>`.
 You can use it to enable remote systems to request
 information about tasks of a user etc.